tyh0123/RL_STEM/README.md

 The framework consists of four tightly coupled modules:

 1. **LLM-Based Log Parsing**
-   Human-generated STEM aberration correction logs are automatically parsed and standardized using a large language model.
+   Human-generated STEM aberration correction logs are automatically parsed and standardized using a LLM agent.
 The parser extracts time-ordered aberration coefficients, correction actions, and convergence behavior into structured trajectories suitable for downstream learning.

 2. **Symbolic Regression for Aberration Coupling**
    A sparsity-promoting symbolic regression method (SINDy-style) is applied to the parsed trajectories to identify **nonlinear and cross-coupled response relationships** between corrector settings and aberration evolution.
 The resulting analytical expressions provide interpretable models of corrector behavior.